 What contact method do you prefer?

-Email is probably my favorite.
-I'll get back to you during the same day.
-If it's a rush job (which I totally welcome and can accommodate you, no problem), just call me.
-If I'm driving, flying, or in a meeting, please leave a message - I'll get back to you first thing.
-That being said, I'll take any communication, no matter the means - doesn't really matter to me.
-Although, I don't check Facebook or Twitter or social media as often as the others.
-Also, I'm not as available to jam, mix, or teach lessons anymore, so if possible, contact me only for licensing or publishing business.
+Email is probably my favorite. [ Contact here ] I'll get back to you during the same day.
+Even if it's a last-minute rush license job, I can totally accommodate you.
+These days, though, I'm not as available to jam, mix, drum, or teach lessons anymore, so if possible, contact me only for licensing or publishing business.

 Can I download your tracks and use them in my production without written permission from you?
 (Such as YouTube or online).

-No - not at the moment.
+No, not from this site.
+My tracks are registered with YouTube, so some they may allow.
 I'm working on releasing some free-license, "open source" music one of these days, but haven't decided how I'm gonna approach it yet.
 For now, regardless of whether it's for personal or commercial use, any of my songs sychronized with or used in media require a copyright license negotiation beforehand.

 Can I download your tracks and add them to my device playlists just to listen to them on my own?